 The Wrong Way to Prepare for the Math SAT

 The Math SAT is an aggressively timed exam which hinges upon numeric, algebraic, and geometric foundations.
-The de facto approach taken by many SAT books, courses, and tutors centers around doing sample SAT tests.
-But, how effective can this be for average Math students?
-Yes, when I privately tutor high performing students, we plow through sample SAT exams together.
-But, doing practice tests is productive when the student’s math foundations are already strong.
+The de facto approach taken by many SAT books, courses, and tutors focuses on doing sample SAT tests.
+This is productive when the student’s SAT math foundations are already strong.
 The student isn’t reviewing concepts at this stage, but rather, is practicing & optimizing.
+But, is this approach ideal for students who are just beginning to prepare for the exam?

-Effective preparation for the SAT should be a two stage approach.
+I feel that effective preparation for the SAT entails a two stage approach.
 You should first back-fill core foundations before jumping into randomized SAT problems (which students may not yet be sufficiently prepared to tackle).
-Cart before the horse.
-For an average Math student, systematic review “by topic” will prepare him for tackling the practice tests.
+In other words, targeted review “by topic” will prepare him for tackling the comprehensive practice tests.
 If you do 10 problems of a specific concept in a row, the concept is much more likely to “stick”.
 In contrast, prematurely doing practice tests can result in the following unproductive cycle: try a problem, get it wrong, move to an entirely different problem.

 SAT score vs. Ability to Save For Retirement

-I’m so glad to finally see a follow-up to the famous Marshmallow study of the 1960s.
+Here’s a link to a article that is a follow-up to the famous Marshmallow study of the 1960s.
 Turns out, you can correlate SAT score and the ability to save for retirement as early as age two!
 Both require: delayed gratification, self-control, discipline, obedience, etc.

 According to Mischel, this view of will power also helps explain why the marshmallow task is such a powerfully predictive test.
 “If you can deal with hot emotions, then you can study for the S.A.T. instead of watching television,” Mischel says.
 “And you can save more money for retirement.
 It’s not just about marshmallows.”